The Psychosis Prodrome.

 What is ADAPT doing about it?

 This period of transition during adolescence and young adulthood (i.e., the prodromal or high-risk period), immediately before the formal onset of psychosis, holds the unique potential to both inform etiological conceptualizations of psychotic disorders, and serve as a viable point for early intervention and/or prevention.

-To date, the ADAPT lab has specialized in several distinct, but mechanistically related susceptibility markers, behaviors, and symptoms that reflect 1) disordered communication between the subcortical structures that govern basic human function and the frontal regions that underlie higher order functions and 2) abnormalities in medial temporal brain structures and function.
-We have focused on these phenomena because they appear to interact with developmental and genetic factors, share related neurological underpinnings that also characterize psychosis, and are quantifiable, potentially enabling a system of early identification and intervention.
+To date, the ADAPT lab has specialized in several distinct, but mechanistically related susceptibility markers, behaviors, and symptoms that reflect 1) disordered communication between the subcortical structures that govern basic human function and the frontal regions that underlie higher order functions, 2) abnormalities in medial temporal brain structures and function and 3) dysfunction in emotional systems and dynamic social interaction.
+We have focused on these phenomena because they appear to interact with developmental and genetic factors, share related neurological underpinnings that also characterize psychosis, directly contribute to poor quality of life (or, if not, can directly inform treatment development efforts), and are quantifiable, potentially enabling a system of early identification and intervention.

 Details from each of these studies can be found on the lab publication page.